Warning: May Contain Spoilers

 One thing the Framestore team also added was quite a lot of lens effects, like bleeding through a lens or flaring or chromatic aberration – elements that were beyond what one would normally have in real filming.
 Webber explains that this was “partly because it helped that feeling, it helped sit everything together, particularly because if you were really filming in space you wouldn’t be able to film with the best cameras, swap lenses and do all that sort of thing.
 It kind of suited the fact that there were qualities of the images that fitted in with that concept of filming in space – that there was a little bit of bleed off really bright lights.
 The strength of the sun off white suits – the contrast between that and the shadow side.
 If you don’t have the earth bounce filling in your shadow side then the contrast is massive, much higher contrast than anything you’d get on earth because of the brightness of the sun and the blackness of space on the other side.
 So there were often quite high contrast images.”

 Framestore had pretty much finished production at the end of 2012, although there were sound mixes and a relatively major change made to the opening sequence when the director requested that the space shuttle be shown upside down.
 That took an additional two months of work, which also included extra modeling for parts of the Hubble telescope.
 Webber suggests all this “sounds like a simple change”, but changing any part of this movie was always going to be complicated with its continuous shots.
 “You can normally speed up a shot or what not in editing, but you want to turn one bit of a shot upside down?
 In a continuous take movie, nothing is that simple.”

-The various craft, space stations and satellites were modeled extremely accurately by Framestore with a vast amount of detailing.
+The various craft, space stations, and satellites were modeled extremely accurately by Framestore with a vast amount of detail.
 With the exception of some of the internal capsules, the whole film’s space sets and environments are digitally rendered.